paolo0o0/computational_math/README.md

 # computational_math

-there is code from computational mathematics classes in MIPT
+These are laboratory works on computational mathematics at MIPT